TwelveIterationMods/balm-docs/docs/concepts/runtime.md

 ### Using modules

-If you use the new `BalmModule` class (1.21.5+), you can simply implement the respective callback method (e.g. `registerBlocks()`) which looks a bit cleaner and is guaranteed to run at a safe time.
+If you use the new `BalmModule` class, you can simply implement the respective callback method (e.g. `registerBlocks()`) which looks a bit cleaner and is guaranteed to run at a safe time.

 See the [modules](./modules.md) documentation for examples.